lestershx/CloudPogo/README.md

 and try to beat the scores on the leaderboard!
 ## Controls:

+Wait for the first cloud to come into range and press any directional key to start the game.

 LEFT KEY [⇦]: Makes Pogo go left

 RIGHT KEY [⇨]: Makes Pogo go right